dshafik/securepasswords.info/source/_posts/aura.md

 }
 ```

-## Resume service
+## Maintaining Login State

+### Resuming a Session

-Like PHP, Aura.Auth doesnot start the session automatically, [read why here](https://github.com/auraphp/Aura.Auth#resuming-a-session).
-So `$_SESSION` will not be populated.
-If you need to check whether the user is logged in on the next request, you should either start the session via `session_start` or call the resume service first and then only check the `Auth` methods.
+Like PHP, Aura.Auth does not start the session automatically ([more info](https://github.com/auraphp/Aura.Auth#resuming-a-session)).

+If you need to check whether the user is logged in on the next request, you *must* either start the session via [`session_start()`](http://php.net/session_start), or resume the service first before checking the Auth status:

 ```php
 // start session